 Since meeting Jenny a few year’s ago at Hog Hill, it’s been great following her antics as she travels with her wolfpack.
 This is a fabulous film capturing many contrasts and all the fun.

 Once again the Brianne Collective did us all proud at this year’s Tregaron Freeride and we saw some of the best in UK’s downhill skateboarding, luge and even turtle and trike!
 This year’s event also counted as a National Race in the BDSL calendar.
+Some great photos of the Tregaron event by Kev Hurdle are featured.
 Continue reading “Tregaron Freeride 2018”

 After four years of slumber, the Dragon was awoken.
 Will Stephenson’s Ride the Dragon Freeride, Race and Taster Day stirred up a weekend of spills and thrills and a fair amount of gnar.
 Continue reading “The Return of the Dragon”

 Greetings groovy rollers and riders, I have just returned from a gathering of the world’s finest flatland, freestyle dancers on this great marble.
 So… You Can Longboard Dance in Eindhoven, Holland, after its 6th cycle, has earned the title as the World Cup of flatland longboarding.

 The UK’s Pete Connolly is now the fastest guy on a skateboard – 91.17mph (146.73kph) and new Guinness World Record holder after completing this year’s L’Ultime Descente in Canada.
 We also hear from L’Ultime Decente first-timers Aaron Skippings, who reached just over 78mph (126.16kph) and Kami San (listen to our interview), who reached 76mph (123.85kph).
 Photo: Emily Pross Continue reading “Pete Connolly – No One Faster!”

 Sabina fills us in on the Paris DockSession.